Kiuwan logo

 For example, in 2014, a bug in the open-source Open SSL cryptography library named Heartbleed affected hundreds of thousands of websites and left them vulnerable to data loss or takeovers.
 Attackers may have used this vulnerability to steal private information for months before its disclosure.

-Open-source component attacks are still a major threat that developers need to address regularly and vigilantly unless they want their software’s name in the news for all the wrong reasons.
+Open-source component attacks are still a major threat that developers must address regularly and vigilantly unless they want their software’s name in the news for all the wrong reasons.
 Fortunately, using open-source code scanning tools like Kiuwan SCA makes it easier to detect vulnerabilities before hackers can.

 3. SQL Injection Attacks